$1.3M Settled for a Workplace Injury

-Attorneys on the Case
+Attorneys on the case

 Turn to an experienced law firm equipped to handle cases throughout California.

-By submitting this form, you agree to be contacted and recorded by Adamson Ahdoot llp or a representative, affiliates etc. calling, or sending correspondents to your physical or electronic address, on our behalf, for any purpose arising out of or related to your case and or claim.
-Standard text and or usage rates may apply.
+By submitting this form, you agree to be contacted and recorded by Adamson Ahdoot LLP or a representative, affiliates, etc., calling or sending correspondence to your physical or electronic address, on our behalf, for any purpose arising out of or related to your case and or claim.
+Standard text and or usage rates may apply..